-All faculty / staff must wear a mask, covering the mouth and nose.
+The school, at the sole discretion of the Head of School, may institute a Mask Requirement, in the event of high community incidence or spread.
+In the event of a Mask Requirement, all faculty / staff must wear a mask, covering the mouth and nose.
 All children ages 2 years and up must wear a mask during camp / school.
 Individual exemptions allowed only at the discretion of the inclusion and / or administrative teams due to medical, developmental, or behavioral barriers.
 Children can be given socially distanced breaks from masks as needed.
 Outdoors, masks are not required.